aldingsgit/aldingsgit.github.io/index.md

 Returning to our procedure, we take the likelihood and multiply it by the prior probability of observing theta (Θ).
 The prior is what you believed before you saw the evidence and the likelihood of seeing that evidence if your hypothesis is correct.

-In the demoniator, we divide by the normalizing constant known as P(Data) to adjust the density function to sum to one.
+In the demoniator, we divide by the normalizing constant known as P(Data) to adjust the product of the prior and likelihood by the probability that the .
 At the risk of redundancy, the full equation is show below as a reminder:

 <img src="images/EQ_4.JPG?raw=true"/>

-This must be the case because by definition the density function shows the probabilities of each possible value that the the random variables occupy an outcome summing to one.
+This sum to one of must be the case because by definition the density function shows the probabilities of each possible value that the the random variables occupy an outcome summing to one.

 In math jargon we say that the density functions represent a complementary dijoint set plotted as a function of inverse probability.